atsushi-mandai/wisdom3/README.md

 Through the above mechanism, even members who have difficulty writing good annotations by themselves will be encouraged to support sharing of better annotations with many members.

+Posting honest and proactive annotations and voting for good annotations by community members will increase the value of the ecosystem and the economic value of the WSDM token rewards they receive.

 # wisdom3（日本語）